MohammedBendahrass/Lab1/README.md

 The primary goal of this lab is to become proficient with the PyTorch library for performing classification and regression tasks.
 The notebook demonstrates building deep neural networks (DNNs) and multi-layer perceptrons (MLPs) to solve a predictive maintenance problem.

 ## Dataset
-The dataset used for this project is available on Kaggle: Machine Predictive Maintenance Classification Dataset.
+The dataset used for this project is available on Kaggle: [https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification](Machine Predictive Maintenance Classification Dataset).
 It contains machine sensor data with the goal of predicting maintenance needs.

 ## Notebook Workflow